jpco/jws/web/content/es/_index.md

 Notice this line: `let (cd = $fn-cd)`.
 Since functions are just variables with lambdas as their values, this sets the variable `$cd` to whatever the function `cd` is set to.
 This avoids the infinite recursion that would otherwise happen by calling `cd` from within `cd`.

-But this also means that you can then redefine `cd` even more!
+But this also allows you to redefine `cd` further!
 Suppose the following code block directly follows the previous:

 ```
 let (cd = $fn-cd)